LogtalkDotOrg/logtalk3/examples/engines/tbbt/NOTES.md

 To load this example and for sample queries, please see the `SCRIPT.txt` file.

-This example implements the rock, paper, scissors, lizard, spock game depicted in the "The Big Bang Theory" sitcom using one threaded engine per player.
+This example implements the rock, paper, scissors, lizard, Spock game played in the "The Big Bang Theory" sitcom using one threaded engine per player.
 See:

 	http://www.samkass.com/theories/RPSSL.html